 - Have artificial lubricants been tried?

-Ask about symptoms suggestive of the menopause.
+- Are there any symptoms suggestive of the menopause.

-Establish the following:
+Also establish the following:

-- Is there a symptomatic prolapse?
+- Are there any symptoms of a pelvic prolapse?

 - Are there symptoms of urinary tract infection (UTI)?